- An online shop – the information might include goods being sold and a shopping cart.

 let userName; let test123;

 When the name contains multiple words, camelCase is commonly used.
-That is: words go one after another, each word starts with a capital letter:
+That is: words go one after another, each word except first starting with a capital letter:

 What’s interesting – the dollar sign